 As shown in Figure 3 below, residential development is expected to continue to be concentrated in the South Eastern Sector in the next five years with 60% of new housing, and 20% in the South Western and North Western Sectors.
 In the following five years, the completion of the River Street Bridge is expected to concentrate 44% of new housing in the North Western Sector, whilst still maintaining 36% in the South Eastern Sector.
 No development is expected in the South Western Sector in the next 10 years, with only Delroy Estate being completed adjacent to Minore Road, in addition to some rural residential estates.
-The total development for 2020 is estimated to be 1,200 dwellings in the South Eastern Sector, 800 dwellings in the North Western Sector, and 500 dwellings in the South Western Sector that will be subject to a new roads Section 7.11 Contributions Scheme.
+The total development for 2020 is estimated to be 1,200 dwellings in the South Eastern Sector, work western Sector, and 500 dwellings in the South Western Sector 7.11 Contributions Scheme.